FelipeCarvalho25/BotProject/BotZe/README.md

 ## To try this sample

-- In a terminal, navigate to `EmptyBotCarlos`
+- In a terminal, navigate to `EmptyBotZe`

     ```bash
     # change into project folder
-    cd EmptyBotCarlos
+    cd EmptyBotZe
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.